 How to Get to Fort Scott, KS

-• By Bus: Bus service is limited; driving or renting a car is the most convenient way to access Fort Scott.
+• By Bus: Bus service here is limited, so honestly, driving or car rental is the most practical option.
+You’ll want your own wheels to explore the town and surrounding area.

 Where to Stay in Fort Scott, KS